OwenTheJayhawk/EECS592_KU_CloudLock/README.md

 ## 🔒 Security Model

-VaultZero follows a zero-knowledge security model:
+CloudLock follows a zero-knowledge security model:
 - All sensitive data is encrypted before transmission.
 - The backend stores only encrypted data.
 - The server cannot decrypt user credentials.